How to tune SQL in a MySQL system: Find bottlenecks

 (4) SQL statement

-This is how much data the database has read.
+This is "how much data the database has read."

-Furthermore, by dividing by Rows_sent, you can find out how many rows were read to output one row.
+Furthermore , if you divide it by Rows_sent, you can find out how many rows were read to output one row.

 Rows_examined: 9971 ÷ Rows_sent: 3 = 3323